BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Added properties IsUsingBLE, IsUsingBT21 that will be set according to the type of Bluetooth connected to.
 	<li>Added property MinInterval that defaults to 500 ms for BLE adapters.
 	<li>Supports the new 500K CAN adapter (green Deutsch connector).
-	<li>Removed the Settings class from the Demo app.
+	<li>Removed the Settings class from the Demo App.
 	<li>No longer compatible with Adapter firmware 2.x.
 	<li>Requires Android 4+ for Bluetooth Classic adapter and 5+ for BLE adapter.
 	<li>Supports the Android Studio IDE.